awsdocs/aws-ruby-developer-guide/doc_source/ec2-using-elastic-ip-addresses.rst

 ###################################

 .. meta::
-   :description:
+   :description: Learn to use Elastic IP addresses in Amazon EC2 using this AWS SDK for Ruby code example.
-   :keywords: AWS SDK for Ruby code examples
+   :keywords: AWS SDK for Ruby code examples, Amazon EC2

 An Elastic IP address is a static IP address, designed for dynamic cloud computing, that is associated with your AWS account.
-It's a public IP address, which is reachable from the Internet.
+It's a public IP address, which is reachable from the internet.
-If your instance doesn't have a public IP address, you can use an Elastic IP address with your instance so that it can communicate with the Internet.
+If your instance doesn't have a public IP address, you can use an Elastic IP address with your instance so that it can communicate with the internet.

 For more information about Elastic IP addresses in |EC2|, see :EC2-ug:`Elastic IP Addresses <elastic-ip-addresses-eip>` in the |EC2-ug| or :EC2-ug-win:`Elastic IP Addresses <elastic-ip-addresses-eip>`